TrellisCommerce/bigcommerce-tailwind-starter-base/README.md

 Brought to you and maintained by [Trellis Commerce](https://trellis.co/) - A full-service eCommerce agency based in Boston, MA

-# Dawn + TailWindCSS + Prettier Shopify Starter Theme
+# Cornerstone + TailWindCSS + Prettier BigCommerce Starter Theme

-Shopify Dawn theme with TailWindCSS &amp; Prettier integrations
+BigCommerce Cornerstone theme with TailWindCSS &amp; Prettier integrations

 The starter theme includes an integration of: